jehhhh/music_creator/README.md

-# music_creator
-ai will generate music
+# Music generator using ML

 #Overview
 Use TensorFlow to generate short sequences of music with a [Restricted Boltzmann Machine](http://deeplearning4j.org/restrictedboltzmannmachine.html).